INFORMATION ABOUT FOREST SCHOOL CLASSES

 We have a zero tolerance policy for hitting, grabbing, pushing and name-calling.

-We offer one make up class a season.
+We offer families one make up class a season.
 Partial refunds may be granted up to two weeks after the first class.

 Siblings under 2 years old are welcome to join.
 Older children may join up to two times a season, for $15 a class.
 Please email first to check availability.